-For the information about loan covenants please refer to the Note 5.3.
+For information about the loan covenants, please refer to the Note 5.3.

 Bonds issued.
-On 31 March 2021 and on 8 September 2021 respectively, the Group issued EUR notes (the "Eurobonds") and Green EUR notes (the "Green Notes") in the amount of EUR 500 million each.
-There were no additional conditions in respect of Green notes except the only one: the proceeds from the Green Bonds must be used for financing and refinancing of green eligible assets (which are mainly used for polyethylene pipes replacing the steel ones).
+On 31 March 2021 and on 8 September 2021, respectively, the Group issued EUR notes (the "Eurobonds") and Green EUR notes (the "Green Notes") in the amount of EUR 500 million each.
+There were no additional conditions in respect of Green notes except that: the proceeds from the Green Bonds must be used for financing and refinancing of green eligible assets (which are mainly used for polyethylene pipes replacing the steel ones).